ostdotcom/website-docupony/platform/docs/introduction.md

 OST Platform is designed for internet-grade transaction volumes and speeds
 :::

-## What Can You do with OST Platform?
+## What Can I do with OST Platform?
 OST Platform enables you to:
 * **Create your own Brand Token**
 * **Embed value into any action** — be it an upvote, a like, a store visit, a contribution, or a 5-star review